-The National Environmental Policy Act (NEPA) and the Council on Environmental Quality (CEQ) implementing regulations (40 CFR Parts 1500 through 1508) require that an environmental analysis be completed for all major Federal actions to determine whether they have significant impacts on the environment.
-NEPA applies to the actions of Federal agencies and may include a Federal agency's decision to fund non-Federal projects under grants and cooperative agreements when the award activities remain subject to Federal authority and control.
-Recipients and subrecipients are required to identify to the awarding agency any direct, indirect or cumulative impact an award will have on the quality of the human environment and assist the agency in complying with NEPA.
+The National Environmental Policy Act (NEPA) requires that an environmental analysis be completed for all major Federal actions to determine whether they have significant impacts on the environment.
+Recipients and subrecipients are required to identify to the awarding agency the proposed action's reasonable foreseeable effects and assist the agency in complying with NEPA.
 Recipients and subrecipients may also be requested to assist DOC in drafting an environmental assessment or environmental impact statement if DOC determines such documentation is required, but DOC remains responsible for the sufficiency and approval of the final documentation.
 Until the appropriate NEPA documentation is complete and in the event that any additional information is required during the period of performance to assess project environmental impacts, funds can be withheld by the Grants Officer under a specific award condition requiring the recipient and subrecipient to submit the appropriate environmental information and NEPA documentation sufficient to enable DOC to make an assessment on any impacts that a project may have on the environment.